KyoriPowered/adventure-docs/source/serializer/index.rst

 The lowest-level way to convert between Adventure's data and other formats are serializers.
 Some serializers convert to standard formats, while others convert to Adventure's own formats.
-You need to import the serializers you need (not included in adventure by default) if your platform/framework does not already include it.

 .. toctree::
     :maxdepth: 1